guaka/python_drupal_services/README.md

 * http://drupal.org/node/308629

-[Kasper Souren](http://guaka.org/) wrote this a while ago.
-It's not really been maintained for a while but if there's any interest Kasper might get back to this, for a cool project and/or for money.
+It has not been maintained for many years.

 See also [this issue about how to continue](https://github.com/guaka/python_drupal_services/issues/2).